crcn/tandem-old/docs/immediate-todos.md

   - [ ] browsertap renderer

 - [ ] properties
-  - [ ] warnings for each style (left/right set when position is static)
   - [ ] ability to change style name

+- [ ] warnings
+  - [ ] when adding children to void elements
+  - [ ] when defining left/top props an element that cannot be moved

 - [ ] more border information
   - [ ] display line heights